marionwalton/media-and-society/3_verification.md

 ---
-title: verification
+layout: home
-description: Verification in Media & Cultural Studies
+title: Verification in Media & Cultural Studies
-date: 2025-02-28
-tags:
-  - posts
-layout: layouts/post.njk
 ---

 ## Verification and the study of media